-In the Dayton historic Districts the houses are oriented to the street rather than to the rear or entrance side yard.
+In the Dayton historic Districts the houses are Properties shall be oriented to the street rather than to the rear or entrance side yard.
 Primary entrances, large windows, and porches face the street.
 Refer to the City of Dayton Zoning Ordinances for setback requirements.
 Use materials and construction details that are compatible with surrounding significant historic buildings.